 You must make 120 qualifying monthly payments to get forgiveness.
 These payments do not need to be consecutive, but have to have been after Oct.
 1, 2007.

 Qualifying payments can’t be made when you are …

 - In default

 Making a larger payment than required also doesn’t count for two.
 There is one catch: Certain rules do allow AmeriCorps or Peace Corps volunteers to use their Segal Education Award or Peace Corps transition payment to make a single “lump sum” payment that may count for up to 12 qualifying PSLF payments.

 Qualifying payments in the era of COVID-19

 During the coronavirus pandemic of 2020-2021, the federal government paused repayment for the vast majority of federal student loan borrowers.
 Starting in March 2020, you were able to take a penalty-free break from their monthly payments, and interest rates were set to zero.
 These nonpayments did count toward PSLF progress, however, assuming you met all other eligibility requirements.
-You would just need to file an employment certification form for a period spanning the repayment suspension, which was slated to last from March 2020 through September 2021.
+You would just need to file an employment certification form for a period spanning the repayment suspension, which was slated to last from March 2020 through the end of January 2022.

 You must be in a qualifying repayment plan in order to be eligible.

 - Pay As You Earn